Falcons Home Page

 The Season [top]

-At the High School level, our season typically runs from mid-February through early May, plus (hopefully) the Homeschool World Series at the end of May.
-The season typically consists of games against other homeschool teams -- Dallas Angels (HSAA), Houston Eagles (HCYA), etc. -- as well as private schools (and some public schools) in the greater Houston / Southeast Texas area.
-We will usually schedule around 30 games (including tournaments), with the hope of getting 20-25 games in (some will inevitably rained out).
+At the High School level, our season typically runs from mid-February through early May, including the Homeschool World Series, which currently occurs at the beginning of May and generally marks the end of our season.
+The season typically consists of games against private, public and other homeschool teams, as well as private, public and homeschool tournaments.
+Most of these are within the greater Houston / Southeast Texas area, though some travel beyond that area is typical.
+We will usually schedule 30-40 games (including tournaments), with the hope of getting 25-35 games in (some will inevitably be rained out).

-The Junior High season will typically begin in late-February and run through the end of April, with possible play into early May.
+The Junior High season will typically begin in mid-February and run through the end of April, with possible play into early May.
 The opponents are similar to those of the high school team, although games against public schools are more rare.
 Furthermore, at this time, there is no Homeschool World Series or Texas Tournament for Junior High.
-However, for 2008, we will also be participating in a league (NHAL) as part of the overall season.
-This league will feature a short season, followed by a district tournament.
-Also for 2008, the possibility exists for a second Junior High "JV" team that will play only through March, at which point, the players will be released to play in their local competitive city leagues during their normal April-through-May seasons.
+However, for the past few years, the Falcons Junior High team has been participating in a league (NHAL) as part of the overall season.
+This league features a relatively short season, followed by a district tournament.
+While it has yet to be done, the possibility exists for a second Junior High team that would play an abbreviated season, perhaps only through March, at which point, the players would be released to play in their local competitive city leagues during their normal April-through-May seasons.

 Practices [top]